cubiq/Diffusers_IPAdapter/README.md

 The negatives are important, be sure to add at least "blurry" and possibly more ("low quality" and whatever).

-The IPAdapter models tend to burn the image, increase the number of steps and lower the guadance scale.
+The IPAdapter models tend to burn the image, increase the number of steps and lower the guidance scale.

 Sending random noise negative images often helps.
 Check the example below